Featured Faculty Researchers

 Prerequisites: Fourth-year standing, a minimum average of 76% in all courses taken related to the major, a research supervisor, and approval of the Chemistry Curriculum Committee.
 Consult your program advisor or a faculty member for more information.

-The Department of Chemistry and the Irving K. Barber Faculty of Science offer a number of awards to support exceptional research experiences for students at UBC’s Okanagan campus.
+The Department of Chemistry and the Irving K. Barber Faculty of Science offer several awards to support exceptional research experiences for undergraduate students at UBC Okanagan.

-The Undergraduate Research Awards (URA), NSERC Undergraduate Student Research Awards (USRA), as well as other awards available through the department, all provide opportunities for undergraduate students to pursue innovative and original research as part of their learning experience.
+The Undergraduate Research Awards (URA), Natural Sciences and Engineering Research Council of Canada Undergraduate Student Research Award (NSERC USRA), and other awards available through the department all provide opportunities for undergraduate students to pursue innovative and original research as part of their learning experience.

 Our Partners and Donors

 Together, we are making a difference, locally and around the world.
 Our partners and donors allow us to carry out our mission of helping the community, making advancements in psychological research, and providing quality education in the field of psychology.